Burgyn/MMLib.MediatR.Generators/README.md

 ### Whole controller template

-You can override whole controller template. `TemplateType` property must be set to `Controller`.
+You can override whole controller template. `MMLib_TemplateType` property must be set to `Controller`.